Getting right with death isn’t complicated.

-I can’t say I ever really feared death.
-As a kid overexposed to horror movies and television, I dreaded the pain and terror that came along with killing, but that’s something else.
+I never feared death.
+As a kid overexposed to horror movies and television, I dreaded the pain and terror characterized as part of dying, but that’s something else.

 I had no fear of being or becoming dead.

-But I hated the idea of not being alive.
+But I hate the idea of not being alive.

-Life grew richer for me, and as it did, the idea that, one day, I wouldn’t be around felt sad.
+Life grew richer for me, and as it did, the idea that, one day, I wouldn’t be around made me sad.

 I wanted to live forever, and dying was an obstacle.